R/S Trainer ID & Starter Manip

 Which one you pick is up to personal preference– It's all about IVs, Nature, & Gender.
 Also, the higher advance you pick, the longer the wait you will have.
 Be careful not to go for too short of a wait, though, as you need enough time to be able to reset the game and press A at the correct time.
 I would not pick a target below 1000.

-For Seed we'll put 5A0, this is the default seed for Ruby & Sapphire with a Dead Battery.
+For Target Seed we'll put 5A0, this is the default seed for Ruby & Sapphire with a Dead Battery.

-In the Settings section, have the Category as Starters, and pick one of the three Hoenn Starter Pokémon.
+Save the Category as Starters, and pick one of the three Hoenn Starter Pokémon.
 I'll choose Mudkip.

 I aimed for a Mudkip with Perfect Attack, Defense, and Speed, with an Adamant Nature.
 Here is how my window looks:

 You may have more results than I do.
 If that's the case, pick whichever one you want.
-Once you've made your selection, highlight the PID box and use your computer's copy command.
+Once you've made your selection, highlight the PID and use your computer's copy command.

-A new window will pop up, and we're going to select the RS Tab.
-In that tab, in the RNG Info section, check the Dead Battery box.
 We also want to set Initial Advances to 5000 here.
 This is because during the TID Manip, we have to do the entire intro of the game, and 5000 Advances is about the fastest you can do that section in.

 When we click Generate here, it will use that PID we pasted to generate multiple different Trainer ID and Secret IDs that will make any Static Encounter, Gift Pokémon, Legendary, or Roamer Shiny if we receive/encounter it on the advance we picked.

-Step 2: Trainer ID Manip
+Trainer ID Manip

 To get started with the manip, we’re going to boot up our copy of Ruby or Sapphire, and open the Eon Timer 3.0 App on our computer.